tnzmnjm/network-traffic-classifier/README.md

 The models were rigorously evaluated using a variety of metrics, including precision-recall curves, ROC curves, and AUC scores, to ensure robustness and reliability in classifying network traffic as either 'Benign' or 'Attack'.

-For a more detailed breakdown of the attacks and traffic analysis, refer to the CIC's dataset description at [UNB CIC Datasets](https://www.unb.ca/cic/datasets/ddos-2019.html).
+For reference, refer to the CIC's dataset description at [UNB CIC Datasets](https://www.unb.ca/cic/datasets/ddos-2019.html).

 ## Results and Analysis